cloudevents/spec/subscriptions-api.md

 implementation.
 If such a separate API endpoint exists and creating subscriptions is not feasible on such a separate API endpoint, the respective operation might not be available.
-For instance, creating an MQTT subscription is not feasible from outside an MQTT connection, but an existing subscription may be enumerable through a subscription collection and deleting the subscription from the collection might terminate it.
+For instance, creating an MQTT subscription is not feasible from outside an MQTT connection, but an existing subscription might be enumerable through a subscription collection and deleting the subscription from the collection might terminate it.